How to Be Immune to Peer Pressure

 HOW TO BE IMMUNE TO PEER PRESSURE

-If you look at a list of the most common regrets that people have on their deathbed, the biggest regret of all is not living the life that they wanted to and living the life that others expected of them instead.
+If you look at a list of the most common regrets that people have on their deathbeds, the biggest regret of all is living the life that others wanted them to instead of the life that they truly wanted to.

-And one of the biggest reasons that people have trouble sticking to a healthy lifestyle is ultimately due to "peer pressure", so I want to talk a bit about how to be more immune to peer pressure while on a personal "health journey".
+One of the biggest reasons that people have trouble sticking to a healthy diet and lifestyle is ultimately because of "peer pressure", so I would like to talk about peer pressure and how to be immune to it while on a personal "health journey".

 1. PEER PRESSURE TO BE LIKE EVERYONE ELSE

-My dad and his dad both had heart attacks and had to have major heart surgeries during their lives, and my mom got cancer and her parents both died from cancer before I was even born.
+My dad and his dad both had heart attacks and strokes and had to have major heart surgeries during their lives, and not only did my mom get cancer, but both of her parents died from cancer before I was even born.

-Most doctors would probably look at my "family history" and tell me that cancer and heart disease "runs in my family" and that there isn't much that I can do about it other than getting regular checkups and hoping and praying that a cure will be discovered.
+Most doctors would probably look at my family history and tell me that cancer and heart disease "runs in my family" and that there isn't much that I can do about that other than getting regular checkups and hoping and praying that a cure will be discovered.

-But I realize that my parents' lifestyle choices played a big role in their health and that if I live a healthier lifestyle than they did, I should be able to greatly reduce my chances of ending up with their health problems.
+But I realize that my parents' lifestyle choices played a big role in their health, and that if I live a healthier lifestyle than they did I should be able to greatly reduce my chances of ending up with the health problems that they had.

 "Genetics loads the gun, lifestyle pulls the trigger"